andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 We've reached the naked goofin' part of rehearsals.
 That surely means we're ready for the real thing.

-There's only one way to find out.
+Now, there's only one way to find out.